 The simulations performed here are different from the ones by NM and SC in some important aspects.
-First, the separated region is longer than in NM and SC, hence the local distortion of the boundary layer is less severe.
-Second, the strength of the back-flow is stronger, which reveals new phenomena.
+First, the boundary condition used in the present simulations gives a boundary layer with a well defined freestream edge, thus permitting an investigation of integral parameters which was not possible in NM and SC.
+Second, the separated region is longer than in NM and SC, hence the local distortion of the boundary layer is less severe.
+The strength of the back-flow is also stronger, which reveals new phenomena.

-In this work we start with a review and extension of the theory concerning velocity profiles in an attached and separated turbulent boundary layer in §2.
-The results from the simulations are presented in §3.
-A presentation of the numerical methodology, including a resolution check, is given in §3.1.
-This is followed by a general description of the flow in §3.2, including both the instantaneous flow and turbulence statistics.
-The theoretical results from §2 are compared with DNS data in §3.3.
-The results are further discussed in §4, and comparison with NM and SC will be made, as well as with some experimental data.
+In this work we start with a review and extension of the theory concerning velocity profiles in an attached and separated turbulent boundary layer in section 2.
+The results from the simulations are presented in section 3.
+A presentation of the numerical methodology, including a resolution check, is given in section 3.1.
+This is followed by a general description of the flow, including both instantaneous structures and turbulence statistics, in section 3.2.
+The theoretical results from section 2 are compared with DNS data in section 3.3.
+The results are further discussed in section 4, and comparison with NM and SC will be made, as well as with some experimental data.

 In the present work we focus on the near-wall flow since few results from the near-wall region in a separated flow have previously been reported.
-The flow close to the wall is scrutinized by comparing results from theoretical considerations with data obtained from the DNS.
+The flow close to the wall is scrutinized by comparing results from theoretical considerations with data obtained from the DNS